Holorizu/Expense-tacker-/README.md

-# Expense-tacker-
+# Expense-tacker
-Made this to track my expenses in university life
+Making this to track my expenses in university life